Analysis | The 2016 campaign inoculated the public against Trump’s 2020 tactics

 This same pattern holds more broadly for Trump’s 2020 campaign.
 All of the tactics Trump deployed four years ago — the constant rallies, the outlandish allegations, the obvious falsehoods — have become background static.
 The public is used to all of it by now.
 Just as a story about curiously obtained emails linked to sketchy characters in Europe triggers a well-honed response, so does another Trump assertion about criminality by his opponents.
 Trump said a reporter was a criminal for not reporting a story, and it barely rose to the public’s attention.

 Constant exposure to a stimulus makes the stimulus ineffective.
-No wonder Trump’is frustrated.
+No wonder Trump is frustrated.